It belongs to the group of dihydropyridines, which act in muscle contraction.

 Migraines and edema are two of the most common side effects.

-The presence of dizziness, weakness, palpitations and hot flushes that are usually related to the doses have also been reported.
+Dizziness, weakness, palpitations, and hot flushes usually related to the doses have also been reported.

-The cases of intense pruritus associated with amlodipine that have been reported disappeared when the treatment was discontinued.
+The cases of intense pruritus associated with amlodipine that has been reported disappeared when the treatment was discontinued.

-In a very small number cases have been reported gynecomastia, sinus bradycardia, tremor, vasculitis , angina, peripheral neuropathy, peripheral ischemia, orthostatic hypotension , syncope , paresthesias , anorexia, dysphagia .
+A few cases have been reported as gynecomastia, sinus bradycardia, tremor, vasculitis, angina, peripheral neuropathy, peripheral ischemia, orthostatic hypotension, syncope, paresthesias, anorexia, and dysphagia.

 Precautions and contraindications